Tien123123123/ml_predict_laptop_price/README.md

   -  The goal of this project is to build a predictive model that estimates the prices of laptops based on various features.
 Using a dataset of laptop specifications, we aim to train a Random Forest Regressor to provide accurate price predictions.
 - Dataset
   - The dataset used in this project is titled laptop_price - dataset.csv.
 It contains various features related to laptop specifications, including but not limited to:
-Screen size
+1. Screen size
-CPU frequency
+2. CPU frequency
-RAM
+3. RAM
-Storage types and sizes (SSD, HDD, Flash)
+4. Storage types and sizes (SSD, HDD, Flash)
-Weight
-GPU type
+5. GPU type
-Price (target variable)
+6. Price (target variable)
-Key Components
+- Key Components
 1. Data Preprocessing
 The following preprocessing steps were implemented: